 Other Reasons Why Location Affects Rates

-Your city’s road conditions are a factor that insurers look at.
+Local road conditions are a factor that insurers look at.
 Potholes and poor street infrastructure around your city can cause your rates to be higher.
 This is because they can cause more accidents and claims in the area.

 Insurance companies will also look at certain areas of a city that result in more claims than others.
 This includes specific intersections, roundabouts, or roads.
 The same principle always applies here.
 More claims usually equal higher rates for you.

-Areas with Higher Unemployment
+Locations with Higher Unemployment

 You might see higher coverage costs if your city has a higher unemployment percentage.
-This is because unemployed drivers seem to be more likely to drive without auto insurance.
+This is because unemployed drivers seem to be more likely to drive without insurance.
 In a 2009 study, the III found that there seems to be a direct correlation between unemployed individuals and uninsured motorists.

 You could pay higher rates if your state requirements are too low to pay for most repairs.
 This is because almost any major crash will exceed policy limits, with repair and medical costs being what they are.
-When an at-fault driver’s auto insurance policy doesn’t cover the costs of an accident, they are considered underinsured.
+When an at-fault driver’s policy doesn’t cover the costs of an accident, they are considered underinsured.

 Living in a More Affluent Area

-Living in a wealthy or more expensive part of town could cause you to pay more for your auto insurance.
+Living in a wealthy or more expensive part of town could cause you to pay more for your auto coverage.
 Affluent areas usually equate to more expensive cars being around.
 Hitting a Rolls-Royce is much more expensive than if you did the same to a Honda Civic.
 Expensive cars generally cost way more to repair and replace.
 At times, these costs will exceed your policy limits.
 More expensive claims in the area will likely mean you pay higher rates.

 Wealthy areas could also mean a higher likelihood of you getting sued.
 This is because rich people have the capital to pay for expensive lawsuits.
 Lawsuits can take a toll on you and your auto insurance company.
 If you live in an area with a high standard of living, you should expect your rates to be a little higher.